ahoymrag/ahoymrag.github.io/1153/writing/films/ten-sunsets/ten-sunsets.md

 - Goes to church - hasn't been in a while - since he was a boy - goes sneaks a cig outside - see's Pastor jerry - who asks him - and he starts unloading on to him
 - and the two go on a walk

-Day 5 = Living with a Purpose
+Day 5 = Living with a Purpose - Man quits Job
-- his life is not over - and for all he knows this surgery could be a success - though the doctors do not think so - he might have 5% of his vision - be able to see some color and some blobs - but nothing as to marvel on the great creation - code, his primary source of income, he will have to do it all from scratch
+- his life is not over - and for all he knows this surgery could be a success - though the doctors do not think so - he might have 5% of his vision - be able to see some color and some blobs - but nothing as to marvel on the great creation - code, his primary source of income, he will have to do it all from scratch .

+- The Man quits his job

 Day 4 = Acceptance
+- Man stares at the frost in his car - and touches the frost to his finger - and holds the frost.
+He takes a cup and puts some water in - and freezes it.
+He waits to see it frozen in the .

 Day 3 = Saying Goodbye to Friends